This first step for successful blackhead removal is extracting the ones that already exist. This is instant blackhead extraction.

 So, let’s get into how to do that exactly—without damaging your pores.

-Using a blackhead extractor is one of the easiest, quickest ways to remove those annoying plugs
+A Blackhead Extractor Tool is one of the easiest, quickest ways to remove those annoying plugs

 These cheap small stainless steel tools are an easy thing to add to your “blackhead eliminating” routine.